raspberrypilearning/sensehat-scratch-mp3-player/en/step_6.md

 ## Changing the track

-Now that you know how to use the joystick, it's time to try to use it to change which track is playing.
+Now that you know how to use the joystick, set it to change which track is playing.

---- task ---
-1.

-2. Use the `when joystick pushed left`{:class="block3extensions"} and the `when joystick pushed right`{:class="block3extensions"} blocks to `stop all sounds`{:class="block3sound"} and to increase or decrease the value of your `track`{:class="block3variables"} variable.
-3. You can also use a `scroll message`{:class="block3extensions"} block to show again which track is being played.
---- /task ---

 --- task ---
 When the program starts, you will need to `stop all sounds`{:class="block3sound"}: